AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ## Title Text Format

-The title of AnyStock legend is enabled by default: it shows the date (X-value) (? то же что выше) of the point that is currently hovered over.
+The title of AnyStock legend is enabled by default: it shows the date (X-value) of the point that is currently hovered over or, if none is hovered over, about the last date shown on the plot.

 The title is configured like the legend title of any other chart type – see the [Title and Separator](../Common_Settings/Legend/Title_and_Separator) article to learn more.

 Also, there is an option available only for Stock charts: you can format the text of the title by using the {api:anychart.core.ui.Legend#titleFormat}titleFormat(){api} method of the legend, combined with either [tokens](../Common_Settings/Text_Formatters#string_tokens) or [formatting functions](../Common_Settings/Text_Formatters#formatting_functions).